 Though it is difficult to compartmentalise patient experience with access from other aspects of general practice care, interventions to improve access can lead to an improved patient experience.

 Agree a new patient welcome pack/practice charter

-Agree this with your Patient Participation Group (PPG) explaining how best to use your services and what patients can expect. • We will deal promptly with any abusive or It could include:
+Agree this with your Patient Participation Group (PPG) explaining how best to use your services and what patients can expect.
+It could include: